 The rock gardens we’d heard about in Longdrop Rapid were wonderful.
 You’d drop into a little ‘room’ and find the outlet and then drop down into another, huge boulders all around you.
 We decided this would be very hairy in high water!

 Bernie got wedged here.
 I made to rush back to free him, but he shouted “No!
 Wait!
 First take a picture!”

-At the Porter farmhouse Barry & Lyn gave me a beer (‘forced a beer on me’ I explained to Bernie when he said “What took you so long?”).
-Driving back a couple guys on horseback kicked their mounts into acceleration, just beating me onto the narrow path down to the river, so they had the benefit of my headlights to light up the way.
+At the Porter farmhouse Barry & Lyn gave me a beer (‘um, forced a beer on me’ I explained to Bernie when he said “What took you so long?”).
+Driving back along the track down into the valley, a couple guys on horseback kicked their mounts into acceleration, just beating me onto the narrow path down to the river, so they had the benefit of my headlights to light up the way.
 Halfway down into the valley a fella on foot leaned in my window (it was slow going) and asked if HE could hitch a ride.
 “Sure” I said and THEY hopped in: Two guys, two dogs and a huge sack of maize meal in the Jet’s two-door Escort!
 Ahem, I’m sure Bernie won’t mind chaps, I said to no-one in particular.